 AM Mode : 2.3, 3.5, 5, 9 kHz

 SSB Mode : 500 hz, 1.2, 2.3, 3.0, 4.0 kHz

 The PL-880 has a killer sounding speaker using a passive sealed internal enclosure.
 Nice clean audio too with a 9 kHz AM max bandwidth and AB type amplifier.
 Most of us already know about the stinky sync performance and the “Hidden Menu’s.
 Our testing was done with DRN to OFF and the soft mute at "zero”.

 Biggest "bug-a-boo" with the PL-880 is the downright nasty distortion with SSB modes.
 No amount of radio adjustments helped to control it .
 It's so bad as to almost make ones eyes water and SSB modes are totally useless.
 With the unofficial "Sync Detector" in use the distortion is so bad as to add warble in the mix as well.
-We can't say if this major issue has been cleared up in later production ?
+We can't say if this major issue has been cleared up in later production (reports are mixed) ?

 © N9EWO, all rights reserved